 HTA section 200(2) defines the range of penalties that can be assigned by the court if you are convicted:

 (2) Every person who contravenes this section is guilty of an offence and on conviction is liable to a fine of not less than $400 and not more than $2,000 or to imprisonment for a term of not more than six months, or to both, and in addition, the person’s license or permit may be suspended for a period of not more than two years.
 2009, c.
 5, s.
 54.

 It is important to note that the range of court fines described is also subject to the victim fine surcharge.
-The total-payable fine, in this case, would range between $490 and $2,500.
+The total-payable fine, in this case, would range from a minimum fine of $490.00 and a maximum fine of $2,500.00.
 Generally, imprisonment or court-ordered license suspensions are reserved either for defendants with a very poor driving history or for cases involving aggravating factors such as alcohol, serious injury, or fatality.